 Since I live in the region that cultivates the most asparagus in Italy, it’s not surprising that we eat so much here in the spring!
 I love baked pasta so, when I was looking for an asparagus pasta recipe to post and saw this poached salmon and asparagus lasagne al forno, it was love at first sight!
 It was also love at first bite!

 Asparagus and salmon are a delicious combination.
 I could have cheated with the salmon and used tinned.
 But, I thought it’s never going to taste as good as poaching it myself!
 Obviously, tinned salmon would make this a much faster recipe.
+You can also use leftover poached salmon.
 But, if you have the time, I’d definitely recommend poaching fresh salmon!
 Divinely delicious!